-The Diversity Center is a cultural,
+The Diversity Center is a cultural, educational and social entity on campus that represents and advocates for the concerns and challenges of all students.
 The center provides advocacy and support to the campus community offering university-wide workshops/ trainings on topics within Diversity, Equity, Inclusion and Justice.
 The Women's Center and Gender and Sexuality Student Services reside within the Diversity Center.